neuromore/Doc/neuromoreStudio/Nodes.md

 | Set by Time | If true the delay stays the same if the sample rate changes. |
 | Delay in Samples | The number of samples the signal is delayed.
 Possible values are in the range *0* .. *0*.The default value is *0*. |
 | Delay in Seconds | The time the signal should be delayed.
 Note: The resolution is limited by the sample rate of the signal.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
-The time the signal should be delayed.
-Note: The resolution is limited by the sample rate of the signal.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.

 ## Resample
 ![Resample Node Icon](../neuromoreStudio/Images/Nodes/Icons/1b964922-ed96-11e4-90ec-1681e6b88ec1.png)